 2. The site is within 1/2 mile of a public park or a community center accessible to the general public (1 mile for Rural set-aside projects).
-A public park shall not include 1) school grounds unless there is a bona fide, formal joint use agreement between the jurisdiction responsible for the parks/recreational facilities and the school district or private school providing availability to the general public of the school grounds and/or facilities, 2) greenbelts or pocket parks, or 3) open space preserves or biking parkways unless there is a trailhead or designated access point within the specified distance.
-3 points or within 3/4 mile (1.5 miles for Rural set-aside projects) 2 points or within 1 mile (2 miles for Rural set-aside projects) 2 points
+A public park shall not include 1) school Fhigrounds unless there is a bona fide, formal joint use agreement between the jurisdiction responsible for the parks/recreational facilities and the school district or private school providing availability to the general public of the school grounds and/or facilities, 2) greenbelts or pocket parks, or 3) open space preserves or biking parkways unless there is a trailhead or designated access point within the specified distance.

+or within 3/4 mile (1.5 miles for Rural set-aside projects)

-The site is within 1/2 mile of a book-lending public library that also allows for inter-branch lending (when in a multi-branch system) (1 mile for Rural set-aside projects) 3 point
+The site is within 1/2 mile of a book-lending public library that also allows for inter-branch lending (when in a multi-branch system) (1 mile for Rural set-aside projects) 3 point or within 1 mile (2 miles for Rural set-aside projects)